paulocheque/guides/in-review/node-js/hello-world-node-js/article.md

 ```

 The command will prompt you with some questions about your application to add to the package.json file.
-Now we can install the Express framework module as an example :
+Now we can install the Express framework module as an example:

  ```
 hassan@home:~$ npm install express